Charles Thomas (historian): Roles in organizations

 He was a board member of the Royal Institution of Cornwall and Honorary Librarian of its Courtney Library until 2011, having previously served as its president in 1970–71.
-He is a Fellow of the British Academy, and was President of the Council for British Archaeology 1970–73.
+He was a Fellow of the British Academy, and also President of the Council for British Archaeology 1970–73.

 He was President of the Cornwall Archaeological Society 1984–88 and of the Society for Medieval Archaeology, 1986–89.

-He has been President of the Society for Landscape Studies since 1993.
+He was President of the Society for Landscape Studies from 1993.
 He was president of the Cornish Methodist Historical Association in 1993.
 He was Chairman of the Society for Church Archaeology, 1995–98.